 Have you ever had your eye on something that you felt like you just had to have?
 Maybe it was a new iPad or a piece of furniture.
 Literally, every part of you craves that item.
 Well, I’ve been there before.
 For me, it was coach handbags.

 Because I didn’t have the money to buy a legit Coach purse, I did what any self-respecting 20-something would do…I bought a fake purse in the back room of a shady store.

 However, deep down I knew my purse was a fake.
+A fraud.

 We found ourselves at the Coach outlet store on Black Friday and he reluctantly spent $150 on a new coach purse.

 And I promised him that I would use it forever.
 Yes, forever.

 Years later I found it buried deep in my closet.

-This purse taught me 3 major lessons about money and life.
+And it hit me.This purse taught me 3 major lessons about money and life.

 1. Patience is a skill I must learn.

 It infuriates my husband and I don’t blame him.

 I turned to my fiance who didn’t actually have the money either.
-I told him it would be my Christmas gift and just a few days later I found myself petting bags in the Coach store.
+I told him it could be my Christmas gift and just a few days later I found myself petting bags in the Coach store.

 And heaven forbid, what if I had been forced to budget for the purse myself?
 Wouldn’t that have been the “adult” thing to do?

 2. Material possessions will not bring me happiness.